bobbah/DMISharp/README.md

 ### Questions?

-Feel free to contact me on Discord at `bobbahbrown#0001` with any questions or concerns.
+Feel free to contact me on Discord at `@bobbahbrown` with any questions or concerns.
 Additionally, I can be found in the [/tg/station discord server](https://tgstation13.org/phpBB/viewforum.php?f=60).